 The archive of the trees

 This Arts Council England funded project has been organised by Fermynwoods Contemporary Art.
-It is based at Fineshade Wood, Northamptonshire, which is managed by the UK Forestry Commission.
+It was based at Fineshade Wood, Northamptonshire, which is managed by the Forestry England.

-Edwina invited Swansea University’s UK Oak Project team to collect and analyse very small cores from healthy mature trees in Fineshade Wood – the samples didn't harm the trees (see above right).
+Edwina invited Swansea University’s UK Oak Project team to collect and analyse very small cores from healthy mature trees in Fineshade Wood – the samples didn't harm the trees (see above top).

 The cores reveal the tree’s age, growing patterns, past weather conditions and stresses such as diseases.
 In effect, they are the tree’s own archive: each specimen reveals its ‘autobiography’.